What is a Meme?

 The term “meme” has more to do with the passing of culturally relevant and humorous materials than images with text.
 That information is then developed and evolves into different forms of content.
 In short, memes are like most things on the internet, they are copied, changed and parodied by users.

 Where did the name “meme” come from?

-Believe it or not it is a phrased coined by Richard Dawkins in his 1976 book The Selfish Gene.
+Believe it or not, it is a phrase coined by Richard Dawkins in his 1976 book The Selfish Gene.
 The word is a shortening of mimeme (from Ancient Greek μίμημα pronounced [míːmɛːma] mīmēma, which means “to imitate.”

-The word was used to describe the passing of an idea, style or behavior from person to person but was hijacked by the internet to describe the sharing of content.
-Thats right the Richard Dawkins phrase was rehashed to describe grumpy cats and overly attached girlfriends.
+The word was used to describe the passing of an idea, style or behaviour from person to person but was hijacked by the internet to describe the sharing of content.
+That's right the Richard Dawkins phrase was rehashed to describe grumpy cats and overly attached girlfriends.

 What was the world’s first meme?

-It’s difficult to pinpoint exactly what was the world’s first meme was but we can whittled it down to a couple “The Dancing Baby” and “The Hamster Dance.”
+It’s difficult to pinpoint exactly what was the world’s first meme was but we can whittle it down to a couple “The Dancing Baby” and “The Hamster Dance.”